twytec/Smpsp/Readme.md

-# Social media post selection process
+# Social media - Post selection process

 The project is currently in the beta phase.